By law every child born in England and Wales must be registered in the district where the birth took place.

 A birth can be registered by:

-in certain circumstances another person can register a child's birth, please contact Barnsley Register Office for more information.
+In certain circumstances another person can register a child's birth; please contact us for more information.

 The information you'll need